Luis García (footballer, born 1981): Eupen

-In July 2014, García signed a two-year contract with Belgian Second Division team K.A.S.
-Eupen, joining a host of compatriots including manager Tintín Márquez.
+In July 2014, García signed a two-year contract with Belgian Second Division team Eupen, joining a host of compatriots including manager Tintín Márquez.
 He became captain of the Kehrwegstadion club, and signed for two more years after their promotion in June 2016.

 García was a key player over three Pro League seasons until his retirement in April 2019.
-The previous 28 October, he scored to open a 2–1 home win over R.S.C.
-Anderlecht.
+The previous 28 October, he scored to open a 2–1 home win over Anderlecht.

 International career

 After a remarkable 2006–07 with Espanyol, García got his first callup for Spain, under manager Luis Aragonés, appearing in an UEFA Euro 2008 qualifier against Latvia in Riga on 2 June 2007.

 Coaching career

-Immediately after retiring, García began working as a coach, being in charge of CF Damm's youths.
-In August 2022, after Real Madrid acquired RSC Internacional FC who became their third team, he was appointed manager.
+Immediately after retiring, García began working as a coach, being in charge of Damm's youths.
+In August 2022, after Real Madrid acquired RSC Internacional who became their third team, he was appointed manager.

 García moved straight to the top tier on 3 April 2023, taking over another club he represented as a player, Espanyol.
 On his debut five days later, the team lost 2–1 at home to Athletic Bilbao.
 They were relegated as 19th, thus returning to Segunda División after two years.
 They started the following season strongly, winning four of their first five matches; however, after just three wins in the following nine fixtures, he was dismissed.

 In December 2023, García joined the Qatar national side as Márquez's assistant.
 One year later, after a series of poor performances during the 2026 FIFA World Cup qualifying campaign, mainly a 5–0 away loss against the United Arab Emirates, he took over from the latter.

 García himself was sacked on 30 April 2025, following a disappointing campaign in the 26th Arabian Gulf Cup and the World Cup qualifiers, finishing bottom of the group in the former tournament.
 He was replaced by another Spaniard, Julen Lopetegui.

-On 7 June 2025, García agreed to a one-year contract at UD Las Palmas.
+On 7 June 2025, García agreed to a one-year contract at Las Palmas.
+He left in June 2026 after missing out on promotion in the play-offs, and took over at fellow second-tier Mallorca on the same day.